justinenayral/ACE_Traeger_replication.jl/README.md

 ```

 ## Damage functions
 The authors used differents definition for calculating environment damages.
 This section presents the diferent functions the user can use to calculate them, depending of the method he prefers.
-In case of issues, while running the code just use the ? in the repl, followed by the function's name, to get the documentation.

 #### ACE
 The damage function in ACE takes an exponential functional form: